Find out how to tell us about a disability, so you can get the support you need.

 You can also:

-• come to a Disability Advisor drop-in, every Monday and Wednesday, 2pm-4pm, during term-time
+- come to a Disability Advisor drop-in, every Wednesday (11am-1pm) and Thursday (2pm-4pm) in the Student Centre during term-time